alexiscn/filebox.app/_pages/changlog_tv.md

 - ADDED: add TXT format support to IPTV
 - ADDED: add search channel feature to IPTV
 - ADDED: add back to emby home button to emby profile page
+- ADDED: add aspect ratio feature to player
 - IMPROVED: change video quality to origin for BaiduPan
 - IMPROVED: improve user experience for IPTV playback selection
 - FIXED: fix issue that edit IPTV not working
 - FIXED: fix issue that some tvg logo can not displayed
+- FIXED: fix issue that last played channel not remembered for IPTV
+- FIXED: fix issue that playback speed not updated after changed speed

 ## **Version 1.0.3**